7 Common Social Media Mistakes All Brands Should Avoid

 • Current engagement on a post.
 Content that gets a ton of likes early on is perceived as high-engaging, and typically gets a bump in the algorithm.

 • How recent the post was.
-This isn’t the only factor that matters, but it does impact performance, so stay up-to-date with peak posting times.
+The time you post does impact performance, so stay up-to-date with peak posting times.

 • Relevance.
 If users regularly interact with instructional cooking videos on one platform, that platform is more likely to prioritize similar content in their feed.

 • Timeliness.
-This is different from recency because we’re looking specifically at factors like real-time, live broadcasting.
-Live broadcasts are often prioritized in visibility on the platforms offering them.
+We’re specifically looking at factors like real-time, live streams.
+Live streams are often prioritized in visibility on platforms that offer them.

 Learn about each individual platform that you’re using and how their algorithm works.
 On Facebook, for example, starting a branded group is the way to go, as group content is prioritized in the algorithm and loved by group members.